 You and your child can monitor progress by clicking on My Progress in the bottom navigation bar.

 On the My Progress page, you will be able to see:

 Click here to access step-by-step instructions along with visuals of your child’s My Progress screen.

 MAKE A PLAN together with your child on how to spend their time at home and when they will work on their learning activities.
 It can be helpful to put the plan in writing and post it somewhere visible.
 As you make the plan, follow any guidance you received from your child’s teacher on what they should work on.

 SHARE the experience with your child.
 Both of you can become familiar with the different parts of the student dashboard, and you can learn with your child as they complete a lesson.

 ENCOURAGE your child to take each lesson and quiz question seriously.
 Emphasize “thinking before clicking,” because just clicking through will not be a productive use of their time nor reflect what your child actually knows.
 Remind your child to read passages in their entirety, use paper and pencil to solve math problems, and use the tools that appear at the bottom of the screen in some lessons.

 TRACK AND DISCUSS PROGRESS.
 Regularly review progress with your student using the My Progress page.
-Note that your child should aim for 45 minutes of i‑Ready Personalized Instruction per subject per week and maintain a range of 30–49 minutes of Personalized Instruction while passing at least 70 percent of lessons.
+Note that your child should aim for 45 minutes of i‑Ready Online Instruction per subject per week and maintain a range of 30–49 minutes of online instruction while passing at least 70 percent of lessons.
 Your child’s school may have varying guidance.
 As you discuss progress with your child, consider asking: